Training & Internship Visa for Germany

 Unpaid internships

 • You will always receive a salary if you complete a dual vocational training program in Germany.
 Your earnings depend on your occupation and employer.
 It also increases with each year of training.
-The minimum remuneration for apprentices in the first year is €682, but it can also be significantly higher.
-You only have to prove the difference between your apprentice salary and the legally required €959 per month for the visa.
+For dual vocational training contracts beginning in 2026, the statutory minimum apprentice remuneration in the first year is €724 per month gross.
+For visa purposes, your livelihood is generally considered secure if your training salary is at least €1,048 gross or €822 net per month.
+If your training salary is lower, you must prove the difference, for example through a blocked account or declaration of commitment.

 Health insurance